dkm94/art-gallery/README.md

 ## Links

-The project is based on this prototype:
+The project is based on this prototype:<br />
 ✐ **Dribbble**: https://www.figma.com/file/8WgQuNX3rIicR8ZLqHVYod/Soccer?type=design&node-id=0%3A1&t=3eFeRSvXqnsVCsQD-1